dautroc/synapse_ai/README.md

 ## Code of Conduct

-Everyone interacting in the SynapseAi project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/synapse_ai/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the SynapseAI project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](CODE_OF_CONDUCT.md).